Ashu1514/Polygon-Voting-System/README.md

 # Polygon-Voting-System-
-Voting system backed by polygon matic blockchain.
+Frontend of Voting system backed by polygon matic blockchain.